OneUptime/interview/software-full-stack.md

 **Will I work on client projects or one of your products?**

 It depends on availability.
-You'll be working on an interesting product - it can be client's or the company's.
+You'll be working on an interesting product- it can be client's or the company's.

 **When will I be paid?**